nmlevin11/Project3/entertainment.md

 Next, we will look at a scatterplot of number of images vs. shares.
 An upward trend in this graph would indicate that articles with more images tend to be shared more often.
+A downward trend would indicate that articles with additional images tend to be shared less often.

 ``` r
 #Plot num_imgs vs shares